Freedom of the Press

 Extreme forms of self-censorship are widely practiced, particularly regarding issues such as local politics, culture, religion, or any other subject the government deems politically or culturally sensitive.
 The Dubai Media Free Zone (DMFZ), an area in which foreign media outlets produce print and broadcast material intended for foreign audiences, is the only arena in which the press operates with relative freedom.
-It is now home to bureaus of important media outlets such as Cable News Network, the British Broadcasting Corporation, and Agence France-Presse.
+It is now home to bureaus of important media outlets such as Cable News Network (CNN), the British Broadcasting Corporation (BBC), and Agence France-Presse.
 Broadcast media outlets based in the DMFZ are regulated by the Technology and Media Free Zone Authority, but they are also subject to the 1980 press law and the penal code.
 All free zones must obtain approval from the NMC before licensing any print or broadcast activities.

 There are about a dozen newspapers printed in Arabic and English, as well as several radio stations and terrestrial television stations.
 Most media outlets are either government owned or have close government affiliations.
 The Arab Media Group and Dubai Media Incorporated operate as the Dubai government’s media arm, publishing several newspapers and operating television and radio stations.
 Privately owned newspapers such as the Arabic daily Al-Khaleej and its sister paper, the English-language Gulf Today, are heavily influenced by the government.
 Almost all Arabic-language broadcast media that target the domestic audience are state owned and provide only the official view on local issues.
 However, satellite television service is widespread and provides uncensored access to international broadcasts.

 Most major papers receive government subsidies and rely predominantly on the official Emirates News Agency (WAM) for content and guidance on whether or how to cover sensitive local news.
 Several publishers have opposed free dailies such as 7DAYS, arguing that they violate a legal provision requiring papers to print their price on the front page.
-In February 2010, editors in chief of several papers adopted an initiative to expand the number of local citizens in the workplace, despite concerns that the process, known as Emiratization, was leading to arbitrary dismissal and insecurity among non-Emirati staff.
+In 2010, the editors of several papers adopted an initiative to expand the number of local citizens in the workplace, despite concerns that the process, known as Emiratization, was leading to arbitrary dismissal and insecurity among non-Emirati staff.
 According to one estimate, only about 10 percent of working journalists in 2010 were native Emiratis.
-The NMC-supported Journalist Association allocated 1 million dirhams ($270,000) to training and developing Emiratis’ capacity in the field.
+The NMC-supported Journalist Association allocated 1 million dirhams ($270,000) for training and developing Emiratis’ capacity in the field.